Salem State University Course Outline

 Attendance: This is a skills course so regular attendance is necessary for the student to achieve the objectives of the course.
-More than two absences will result in a failing grade.
+More than one absence will result in a grade deduction; more than two absences will result in a failing grade.
 Since classes begin with instruction for that day’s lesson, you must arrive on time.
 There are no excused absences.

 You will be marked absent if you:

 2. arrive unprepared, e.g., without a racket or suitable footwear.
 We do not provide rackets; showing up without one does no good.

 3. have not provided me with tennis balls by class 2 (see below).

 4. play in a manner which is dangerous or discourteous to your classmates.

 Cancellation of class: I will post a class cancellation on Canvas if such is necessary.
 The most likely reason for a class cancellation is rain or a dangerously wet court.
 We have no indoor facility available.
 If a class is cancelled an optional make-up class will be scheduled.

 Participation: Each student will be expected to participate to his or her maximum ability.

 Preparation: Students should arrive prepared for class with: